lupyuen/lupyuen.github.io/src/unicorn4.md

 - Avaota Emulator is helpful for __NuttX Continuous Integration__, making sure that all Code Changes will work correctly on Avaota SBC

 - The __Trade Tariffs__ are Terribly Troubling.
 Some of us NuttX Folks might need to hunker down and emulate Avaota SBC, for now.

+- Or maybe we should provide [__Remote Access__](https://lupyuen.github.io/articles/avaota.html#microsd-multiplexer--smart-power-plug) to a Real Avaota SBC? 🤔

 # NuttX for Avaota-A1